 This Einscan-SE Turntable 3D scanner does high-definition scans of small 3D objects.
 Multiple passes allow detail capture.
-The resulting file can be emailed and printed using the 3D printing service.

 1. To get started, log into the PC using your username and password.
 To turn on the Scanner, hold your finger on the power button located on the back of the scanner.

 2. From the desktop, open File Explorer and follow this path:

 3. At the main menu, click on EinScan-SE